makhdomii/TypeScript-React-Todo_list/README.md

-This is Drag&Drop Todo List project using TypeScript / React / Sass and also [my NodeJs backend](https://github.com/makhdomii/nodejs_Todo_list_backend) which is already run.
+This is Drag&Drop Todo List project using TypeScript / React / Sass and also [my Node.js backend](https://github.com/makhdomii/nodejs_Todo_list_backend) which is already run.
 Therefore, you just need to run project.

 ## Installation :